RadiALo/java-ticket-app/README.md

 # Ticket App
 ## Description

-There you can see little Cinema API that allows you to manage simple cinema model.
+There you can see a little Cinema API that allows you to manage simple cinema models.
 You can create movies and cinema halls, open new movie sessions and make orders.

 ## Features